yegor256/blog/_drafts/_traits.md

 end
 {% endhighlight %}

-Seems nice, but only if you don't understand the [difference]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}) between
+It seems nice&mdash;if you don't understand the [difference]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}) between
 [object-oriented programming]({% pst 2016/aug/2016-08-15-what-is-wrong-object-oriented-programming %})
 and static methods.
 Moreover, if we forget
 [OOP purity]({% pst 2014/nov/2014-11-20-seven-virtues-of-good-object %})
-for a minute, this approach actually looks less readable to me, even though it has less characters: It's difficult to understand where this method `caps()` is coming from, when it's called just like `{#caps(@title)}` instead of `#{TextUtils.caps(@title)}`.
+for a minute, this approach actually looks less readable to me, even though it has fewer characters; it's difficult to understand where the method `caps()` is coming from when it's called just like `{#caps(@title)}` instead of `#{TextUtils.caps(@title)}`.
 Don't you think?

 Mixins start to play their role better when we `include` them.
 We can combine them to construct the behavior of the class we're looking for.
 Let's create two mixins.
-The first one called `PlainMixin` will print the title of the book the way it is and the second one called `CapsMixin` will capitalize what's already printed:
+The first one will be called `PlainMixin` and will print the title of the book the way it is, and the second one will be called `CapsMixin` and will capitalize what's already printed:

 {% highlight ruby %}